AxtonS/mastermind/README.md

 -changed the game flow to allow for player to enter their own secret code or let computer pick
 -added computer player method that simply guesses randomly against the players code
 -added computer player difficulty options, worst option uses the random guess method, best option cheats and guesses immediately
+-added "normal brain" difficulty option to the computer that simply saves the colors that it guesses right and randomizes the others